Jtrom314/startup/README.md

 #   * Display choices in dynamic pie chart
 #   * Results are persistently stored
 #   * Ablitiy for admin to create prompts
+# END

+# Devin Shelden and Jacob Trader are pair-programming this assignment